UMWEDU/umw-study-sync/_areas of study/mathematics.md

   and the Bureau of Labor Statistics, among many other employers.
 wpcf-honors: "As a mathematics major, you may graduate with honors.
 Requirements include a grade-point average of 3.5 in the major (3.0 overall) and two 400-level mathematics courses.
 Under the supervision of an advisor, you'll complete either a directed study or undergraduate research project.
 You'll write a thesis and present it to the mathematics department."
-wpcf-minor-requirements: 'Students from any discipline may <a href="http://publications.umw.edu/undergraduatecatalog/courses-of-study/minors/math/">minor in mathematics</a>.
-The mathematics minor requires 18 mathematics credits.
+wpcf-minor-requirements: 'Students from any discipline may minor in mathematics.
+The <a href="https://catalog.umw.edu/undergraduate/minors/mathematics/#requirementstext">mathematics minor</a> requires 18 mathematics credits.
 At least 12 credits must be earned from mathematics courses at the 300 level or above.
-Students can also minor in <a href="http://publications.umw.edu/undergraduatecatalog/courses-of-study/minors/apmt/">applied mathematics</a> or <a href="http://publications.umw.edu/undergraduatecatalog/courses-of-study/minors/actuarial-science/">actuarial science</a>.'
+Students can also minor in <a href="https://catalog.umw.edu/undergraduate/minors/applied-mathematics/#requirementstext">applied mathematics </a>or <a href="https://catalog.umw.edu/undergraduate/minors/actuarial-science/#requirementstext">actuarial science</a>.'
-wpcf-major-requirements: 'The <a href="http://publications.umw.edu/undergraduatecatalog/courses-of-study/majors/math/">mathematics major</a> requires 36 credits, of which 15 must come from specified courses in calculus, multivariable calculus, linear algebra, abstract algebra, and real analysis.
+wpcf-major-requirements: 'The <a href="https://catalog.umw.edu/undergraduate/majors/mathematics/#requirementstext">mathematics major</a> requires 36 credits, of which 15 must come from specified courses in calculus, multivariable calculus, linear algebra, abstract algebra, and real analysis.
 Additional credits must be earned from 300- and 400-level classes.
 Mathematics electives or certain computer science, physics, and philosophy courses also may count toward the major.'
 wpcf-scholarships: 'Several <a href="http://cas.umw.edu/math/student-opportunities/scholarships-awards-and-honor-societies/">scholarships and honor societies</a> are open to mathematics majors.'
 wpcf-department: http://cas.umw.edu/math/
 wpcf-courses: >